Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 This API allows calculations to be performed vectorially, resulting in better performance than scalar calculations.
 The goal is to provide a simple and reliable solution for vector computation on supported architectures.

-Deprecate the Windows 32-bit x86 Port for Removal
+Deprecate the Windows 32-bit x86 port for removal

 In addition to these features, JDK 21 is also in the process of changing the naming of network interfaces in Windows.
 An experimental “compact object headers” feature is also planned to reduce the size of object headers in the JVM, thereby reducing memory footprint.